 A 3D LIM will allow the creation of a range of visualisations of stored designs and simulations and will provide interactive eye level 3D walk-throughs as part of this range.
 In addition, the 3D LIM should be able to disseminate the data held in the system in as many ways as possible because this would facilitate participatory design and planning activities.

 Landscape performance can only be predicted through the use of analytical models running simulations.
-An analytical model is thought of as a “black box” in which inputs are entered and simulation results are output.
+An analytical model can be thought of as a “black box” in which inputs are entered and simulation results are output.
 A 3D LIM should be able to link to as many of these black box models as is required for the design process.

 By creating 3D models that go beyond the normal geometrical description to hold further information about each element in that model, it is anticipated that a 3D LIM will be able to provide sufficient data to linked analytical models to perform analysis of the design with minimal user input.
 So, the extent of the semantic in the 3D model must be sufficient to supply all linked analyses with their required inputs.